AlacrisIO/alacrity/docs/paper.md

 try again.
 It is likely that this is a special case of a `WHILE` and a `CHOICE`.

-Finally, we are interested in exploring the semantics of decentralized applications that concurrently operate on multiple consensus chains (rather than a single network) and only partially share information (rather than only distinguishing between `Public` and `Secret`.)
+In the longer term, we are interested in exploring the semantics of decentralized applications that concurrently operate on multiple consensus chains (rather than a single network) and only partially share information (rather than only distinguishing between `Public` and `Secret`.)

+Finally, presently Alacrity is implemented as an approximately 2,500 line Haskell program.
+This program must be trusted for the claims made about Alacrity programs to themselves be trustworthy.
+In the future, we intend to re-write the compiler in a verified language, like Coq or Agda, and prove that its transformations are semantics-preserving.

 # Conclusion